Remote Buddy 1.32 is out today - and there's a lot to talk about:

 And rather than keep selling an app I'm not allowed to maintain, I decided to remove it from sale.
 Rest assured I sure would have preferred a different outcome.

 Customers who have purchased Remote Buddy Express from the Mac App Store in the past can continue to use the app or reinstall it from the "Purchased" section of the Mac App Store.
 The only change is that it can no longer be purchased and I can no longer provide updates for it.

-UPDATE An upgrade path from Mac App Store version to full version is planned as part of the Remote Buddy 2.0 release.
+UPDATE An upgrade path from Mac App Store version to full version is now available.

 watchOS 5 dropped support for watchOS 1 apps.
 It is therefore no longer possible to use Remote Buddy Mobile's Watch app after updating your Apple Watch to watchOS 5.

 To achieve compatibility with watchOS 5 and later, the Watch app would need to be rewritten from scratch to run fully on the Apple Watch.

 Unfortunately, with metrics indicating that there are - on average - less than five users using the Watch app per day, I can't justify such a major effort.

 I have therefore removed most mentions of the Watch app from the Remote Buddy website.
 Furthermore, since Apple no longer accepts updates to watchOS 1 apps into its App Store, I will also be forced to remove the Watch app from the Remote Buddy Mobile app with the next update.